Continuous Memory Representation for Anomaly Detection: Additional Experiments

 \subsection{Generalization Ability}

 We have shown the effectiveness of the continuous feature space when sufficient training data is available.
 However, in this subsection, we suppose a more challenging circumstance where the quantity of normal training data is significantly limited.
 When the normal images are not sufficient, models often suffer from learning the representative characteristics of the class.
 For instance, in discrete feature space, if an input feature significantly deviates from the normal features in the space, the model struggles to distinguish whether the distance stems from unseen normal or abnormal features since it has few normal features to be referenced.
-As shown in~\cref{tab:generalization}, PatchCore, which adopts discrete feature space, shows limited performance under these constraints.
-On the other hand, GRAD allows continuous normal representation by interpolating the learned normal features in spite of the scarcity, resulting in superior performance under few-shot settings.
+We compared CRAD with other methods by training each model with few-shot images during 100 epochs.
+As shown in~\cref{tab:generalization}, the methods with discrete feature space show limited performance under these constraints.
+On the other hand, CRAD allows continuous normal representation by interpolating the learned normal features in spite of the scarcity, resulting in superior performance under few-shot settings.
 This demonstrates the generalization ability of the continuous space even in a more challenging scenario.
-Despite outperforming the other baselines, GRAD's performance under the extremely scarce dataset (i.e., 1-shot scenario) leaves room for improvement and we believe is not entirely satisfactory for practical uses.
-We recognize this as a limitation of GRAD, which will be discussed in~\cref{sec:lim}.
+Despite outperforming the other baselines, CRAD's performance under the extremely scarce dataset (i.e., 1-shot scenario) leaves room for improvement and we believe is not entirely satisfactory for practical uses.
+We recognize this as a limitation of CRAD, which will be discussed in~\cref{sec:lim}.